 Intel Rapid Storage Technology

 When the VMD controller is enabled this menu item will become available.
-Intel Rapid Storage Technology allows you to set up a RAID or Optane system if you have the appropriate hardware (an Intel® Optane[TM] SSD or two Identical solid state drives) installed in your system.
+Intel Rapid Storage Technology allows you to set up a RAID system if you have the appropriate hardware (two Identical solid state drives) installed in your system.